Before we get to the interview questions here are the links to Victoria Howard's books on Amazon.

 Do you use an outline when writing or do you just wing it?

 Once I have an idea for a plot and have given my characters names, and identities, I like to write a 2 -3 page outline of the major plot points.
 I don’t plot scene by scene as some of my writing colleagues do.
 I find that too restrictive.
 Occasionally, as with the novel I’m currently working on, my characters will take me off in a slightly different direction than I first intended.
 This can slow my writing down, as I have to re-think how to get them out of a situation.
 However, I’ve never yet had to delete more than a few pages to get back on track.
+Now since I will be reading and reviewing The House on the Shore soon let’s focus on it for a little bit.
+What was your inspiration for this book?

 I lived in Scotland for nearly twenty years and always knew I wanted to set a book there.
 I had first-hand knowledge of the offshore oil and gas industry, as well as the management and running of a Scottish farming and sporting estate.
 It seemed only natural to combine that knowledge so I started asking myself ‘what if this happened or that happened’ until I came up with sufficient ideas for a plot.